jruiz50/CS4360-Project/README.md

 ### Select an Operating System

 The Crave mobile application can be run under two different operating systems, each via a physical or simulated device.

 If you have an Android device or would like to simulate the application on a Android device, we suggest you [install Android Studio](https://developer.android.com/studio/install).

 If you have an iOS device or would like to simulate the application on an iOS device, we suggest you [install Xcode](https://developer.apple.com/xcode/resources/) (requires a MacOS device).

 ## Run the Application

-### Via Android Studio

-> > The first by installing the app on a physical device.
-> >
-> > > Enure that installation from unknown sources is enabled, then connect your phone to your computer, and drag the apk from the APK folder onto your device.
-> > > Find the Apk on your device, install and explore it's features.
->
-### Setting up Android Studio

-> Setting up Android Studio is more involved process, as it will require the creation of a virtual device, grabbing the project
-> from version control, and installation of required packages.

-> Grab the project
->
-> > The first step is to open Android Studio and select File -> New -> Project from Version Control.
-> > Then copy and paste in this url: https://github.com/jruiz50/CS4360-Project.git
-> > and clone the project.

-> > Note: If you don't have current project in progress in Android Studio, Select new Flutter Project -> Empty Project -> Modules
-> > Now repete the steps above to clone the project

-> > A popup in the lower right of the window will prompt you to configure the android framework.
-Go ahead and click configure,
-> > then make sure that both of the boxes are checked.

-> > In the upper left corner of the window, under the project name, slect the dropdown that says Android with the android symbol,
-> > and select Project.

-> > Expand "CS4360-Project" to show Spread -> lib
-> > lib contains all of the source code the project.

-> Create a virtual device
->
-> > Select the phone icon with the android symbol in the upper right corner.
-> > Then select Create device.
-> > The select a recent phone of your choice then click next.
-> > Select Release "S" with an API Level of 31.
-> > Give it a name then hit finish.
-The device should then boot.
-> > The following link provides these examples with pictures. https://docs.google.com/document/d/18utPt8JRgeznJ03VnGtQyhzohHgloZkBHBaF5gla2lo/edit?usp=sharing

-> > Please refer to this link for more in depth information regarding the creation of a virual device. https://developer.android.com/studio/run/managing-avds

-> Running the project
->
-> > Open the terminal by selecting the Terminal tab at the bottom of the screen and use "cd Spread".
-> > Then enter "dart pub get", this will ensure that all dependancies that are required in the pubspec.yaml will be installed.
-> > Finally ensure that your virtual device is running.
-> > Then in the terminal type "Flutter run" (Note your terminal must be "in" Spread)
-> > Note first run commpilation can take several minutes.
-The virtual device will eventually open up the app after installation.

-> Closing the App
->
-> > To stop to app from running, in the terminal hit "crtl-c" or "cmd-c".
-Then type "y" to terminate.
-The virual device can
-> > can now be exited.
-> > Note: On Windows the emulator will continue to run in the background.
-To terminate this process, open up another terminal
-> > and paste this command in to terminate the process.
-> >
-> > taskkill /F /IM "qemu-system-x86_64.exe" /T

 ### Via Xcode

-Once installed, open the `Runner.xcworkspace` file, which can be found via the following directory navigation:
+Open the `Runner.xcworkspace` file in Xcode, which can be found via the following directory navigation:

 `Spread > ios > Runner.xcworkspace`

 > Note: There are two Runner.xc\* files.
 Be sure to open the correct one!

-### Installing Application Pods
+#### Installing Application Pods

-In order for your build to succeed, it is required that you install the pods (dependencies) for the project.
+It is required that you install the pods (dependencies) for the project.
 In your terminal from the project root:

 ```zsh